Email this page to a friend

 Reflecting on Soros

-Mark A. Goldman Revised: 11/7/09
+Mark A. Goldman Revised: 11/7/09, edited 10/23/2011

-I’m writing in response to the George Soros lectures recently given at the CEU and made available at the Financial Times web site.
+Im writing in response to the George Soros lectures recently given at the CEU and made available at the Financial Times web site.

 I have a degree in economics and an MBA in Finance, both from highly regarded schools.
 It’s been 40 years since I got my Wharton MBA and it’s taken me almost that long to figure out that my degree was designed more to help me make money for people, (many of whom extract more from society than they contribute to it), than it was to help me understand the dysfunctional institutions they own or manage.